 Why Healthy Boundaries Demonstrate Self Respect?

 Poor boundaries usually come in two varieties.
-Either the person with poor boundaries gets walked all over, like a doormat in a bus station, or they walk all over the people in their lives, treating others in ways they won’t tolerate long term.
+Either the person with poor boundaries gets walked all over, or they walk all over the people in their lives, treating others in ways they won’t tolerate long term and driving them away.

 People with high self respect don’t usually fall into either category, since problems with either taking too much or too little responsibility for one’s own behavior are often symptoms of low self esteem.